h0bbel/phpIPAMtoHomepage/README.md

 ## Environment Variables

-$phpIPAMURL         # Note: The URL should end with a trailing slash
+$Env:phpIPAMURL         # Note: The URL should end with a trailing slash

-$AppID

-$Token
+$Env:AppID
+$Env:Token

+## Volumes
+/homepage should be mapped to a location where [Homepage](https://gethomepage.dev/) can read the services.yaml from.